Ameth Fall: Cesena

-Born in Dakar, the capital of Senegal, Fall started his European career in Italy for A.C.
-Cesena.
+Born in Dakar, the capital of Senegal, Fall started his European career in Italy for Cesena.
 He was the member of the Primavera (under-20) reserve squad during the 2009–10 Campionato Nazionale Primavera.
-In the summer of 2010, Fall was sent on loan to the Lega Pro Seconda Divisione, with Bellaria, where he went on to score 3 goals in 14 league matches during the andata of the 2010-11 Lega Pro Seconda Divisione season.
-In January 2011, he returned to Cesena, and was loaned to Calcio Lecco, as part of the negotiation that saw Samuele Buda move the opposite direction.
+In the summer of 2010, Fall was sent on loan to the Lega Pro Seconda Divisione, with Bellaria, where he went on to score 3 goals in 14 league matches during the andata of the 2010–11 Lega Pro Seconda Divisione season.
+In January 2011, he returned to Cesena, and was loaned to Lecco, as part of the negotiation that saw Samuele Buda move the opposite direction.
 Lecco also obtained the option to purchase the player outright at the conclusion of the season.
 After 3 goals in 8 league appearances for the club during the second half of the 2010-11 campaign, Lecco opted to purchase Fall outright in July 2011.

 Lecco

 After officially signing outright for Lecco in July 2011, Fall initially failed to break into the team's starting lineup, though he regularly appeared as a substitute.
 His first start for the club came on 9 October 2011 in a 2–2 home draw with Poggibonsi.
 He scored his first goal for the club 6 November 2011 in a 2–1 home win against Santarcangelo.
-He concluded the 2011-12 Lega Pro Seconda Divisione with 4 goals in 32 league appearances (15 starts), though Lecco was relegated from the professional league in June 2012 due to financial irregularities and thus, Fall was automatically released.
+He concluded the 2011–12 Lega Pro Seconda Divisione with 4 goals in 32 league appearances (15 starts), though Lecco was relegated from the professional league in June 2012 due to financial irregularities and thus, Fall was automatically released.